inbo/bird-tracking/README.md

 - **Reference data**: Spreadsheet → [Script](src/movebank_ornitela.Rmd) to query  data in the [Movebank data format](https://www.movebank.org/node/2381) (defined as `dplyr::mutate()`) → Generated file that can be uploaded to Movebank
 - **GPS data**: [Ornitela](https://www.ornitela.com/) database → Live feed to Movebank by associating a selection of tags to a study
 - **Acceleration data**: not yet defined

+### Zenodo

+1. Download reference data from Movebank, as well as GPS and acceleration data per year.
+2. Create `datapackage.json` file using [script](src/movebank_frictionless.Rmd).
+3. Deposit on Zenodo and document with metadata.

 ## Repo structure